• Lower Price

 During shaving:

-• Choose the comfort settings on your razor, as they’ll goes easy on pimples.
+• Choose the comfort settings on your razor, as they’ll go easy on pimples.

 • Use gentle pressure.
 You can always use a bit more pressure for a clean shave afterwards, because a good razor won’t damage irritated skin.

 • If you’re using a Philips OneBlade, shave in small, quick circles.
-This motion guarantees an efficient but skin-friendly shave.
+This motion guarantees an efficient but skin-friendly shave, ideal for those who want to avoid forming pimples after shaving their face.
 You can shave your chin with small movements in the direction of the grain.
 For a clean shave go against the grain.

 • Puff up your cheeks instead of pulling at your skin when shaving your cheeks.
 This is much gentler and can help to avoid bumps on the face after shaving.